-Institute of Safety and Health (IOSH) mandatory awareness training to include responsibilities under the Corporate Manslaughter and Corporate Homicide Act 2007 in the context of the Council's Safety Policy and to be delivered to both employees based on their job roles risks and to Directors and a bespoke session for elected members.
+Institute of Safety and Health (IOSH) mandatory awareness training to include responsibilities under the Corporate Manslaughter and Corporate Homicide Act 2007 in the context of the Council's Safety Policy.
+This is delivered to both employees based on their job roles risks and to all Strategic directors and assistants as well as to service managers and a bespoke session for elected members.